 Your online donation form serves as the foundation of your digital fundraising strategy.
 As such, you should take the time to optimize it to maximize the donor experience.

 First and foremost, your donation page should be easy to navigate and branded to your cause.
-Otherwise, the giving process will be more complicated, resulting in fewer conversions.
-To avoid this, look for customizable forms that easily integrate into your website and allow you to add custom fields to collect donor information.
+Otherwise, the giving process will be more complicated.
+This results in fewer conversions.
+To avoid this, look for custom forms that easily integrate into your website.
+This will also allow you to add fields to collect donor information.

-Aside from tailoring your donation form to suit your needs, you should also be cognizant of some other factors, such as the number of fields and overall design.
+Apart from tailoring your donation form to suit your needs, you should also be cognizant of some other factors.
+The number of fields and overall design of the page.
 While Donately’s guide to optimizing donation pages dives deep into several suggestions, we’ve pulled a key few tips to keep in mind:

 - Only request the information you need.
 By keeping things minimal, you speed up the donation process and prevent donors from changing their minds last-minute.
 The more fields you include, the more opportunities donors have to exit the process.
 So customize your form to capture only the essentials, like contact information and payment details.

-- Utilize account creation.
+- Utilize sign ups.
 Allow your donors to create an account to make future giving even easier.
-Not only will donors appreciate having control, but you’ll also have access to vital donation data to improve your communications and grow engagement.
+Not only will donors appreciate having control, but you’ll also have access to vital data to improve your communications.
+You will see more engagement.

-- Use attractive visuals/logos.
-Emphasize your brand by creating eye-catching visuals.
-If your donation page matches your nonprofit’s brand, you’ll instill trust because visitors will immediately recognize that the donation page is associated with your cause.
+- Use attractive visuals.
+Showcase your brand by creating eye-catching images.
+If your donation page matches your nonprofit’s brand, you’ll instill trust.
+That is because visitors will immediately recognize that the donation page is associated with your cause.

 When researching your community’s giving habits, you should ask yourself:

 - How do segmented groups of donors behave?
 Doubleknot’s donor segmentation guide explains that meaningful supporter segments allow you to “quantitatively analyze your donor population and find opportunities for cultivation.”
 For instance, do donors of a certain age give smaller or larger gifts?
-If someone prefers to donate around the end of the year, should you reach out with a personalized ask at that time?
+If someone prefers to donate around the end of the year, should you reach out with a personalized ask?
 What donation options do they prefer using the most?

-Further, online fundraising software that integrates with your CRM will connect all your information, so you can efficiently obtain donor data and keep everything updated.
+Further, online fundraising software that integrates with your CRM will connect all your information.
+As a result of which you can efficiently obtain donor data and keep everything updated.
 This level of organization is key, as manually updating separate systems is inefficient and leaves room for error.

-Be sure to leverage the information your technology stores about your community.
-Doing this will ensure you’re aware of any changes in giving habits and can remain on track with your community outreach.
+Be sure to leverage the information your software stores about your community.
+Doing this will ensure that you are aware of changes in giving habits and can remain on track with your community outreach.